-The Kimbell Art Museum is a museum in Fort Worth, Texas, renowned for both its collection and its iconic architecture designed by Louis Kahn, and by Renzo Piano.
+The Kimbell Art Museum is a museum in Fort Worth, Texas, renowned for both its collection and its iconic buildings designed by Louis Kahn and Renzo Piano.

 The museum was founded in 1966; the main building, designed by Estonian-born American architect Louis Kahn (1901 – 1974), was opened in 1972; afterward, an 85,000 square-foot addition, conceived by Italian architect Renzo Piano, was completed in 2013.

 Piano’s (left) and Kahn’s (right) buildings; photo Robert LaPrelle. © 2013 Kimbell Art Museum

 Architectural model of the Kimbell Art Museum complex with the Kahn building of the left and the Piano Pavilion on the right, photo by Notes from the West

 Louis Kahn’s building

 Louis Khan was commissioned to design the Kimbell Art Museum’s main building on October 5, 1966.